Skip to content

 • --verbose: show more prepare and skip detail on run

-• --require-curve-quote and --allow-missing-curve-quote: tighten or relax fresh quote requirements for that run
+• --require-curve and --no-require-curve: tighten or relax fresh quote requirements for that run

 How run Behaves

-The client does not precompute and broadcast a whole batch at once.
+The client does not precompute and send a whole batch at once.
 Instead it repeats this loop:

 1. fetch the current shortlist from the API